alonasorochynska/restaurant_kitchen_service/README.md

 [Restaurant Kitchen project deployed to Render](https://restaurant-kitchen-service-a082.onrender.com/)

+Use the following credentials to test the application:

+Login: admin1
+Password: qwerty12345!

 ## Conclusion
 Enjoy exploring the restaurant_kitchen_service application.
 Add orders, create new positions, and manage your kitchen efficiently!